dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 ### Monorepo and Yarn Workspaces

-If you are using a monorepo structure, with tools such as [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces) or [Lerna](https://github.com/lerna/lerna), we recommend to install the codegen in the root of your monorepo.
+If you are using a monorepo structure, with tools such as [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces) or [Lerna](https://github.com/lerna/lerna), we recommend installing the codegen in the root of your monorepo.

 If you need to execute the codegen multiple times, note that you can specify multiple fields for `generates` field, for example: